-In 2011 Johnson co-produced The Flaw, a documentary feature film detailing the events leading up to the financial crash of 2008.
+In 2011 he co-produced The Flaw, a documentary feature film detailing the events leading up to the financial crash of 2008.

 Luke studied medicine at Oxford University, graduating in 1983.
 He is married with three children and lives in London.